epifeni/Python_TimeSeries_Analysis_ML_DL_Ai/README.md

 * Alpha - specifies teh smoothing factor directly

 # ARIMA
-Using either Auto Regressive OR Moving Average<b>
+Using either Auto Regressive OR Moving Average<br/>
-AR - p - Use when autocorrelation plot shows positive acutocorrelation at the first lag (lag-1)<b>
+AR - p - Use when autocorrelation plot shows positive acutocorrelation at the first lag (lag-1)<br/>
-I <b>
+I <br/>
-MA - q - Use when autocorrelation plot shows negative acutocorrelation at the 1st lag<b>
+MA - q - Use when autocorrelation plot shows negative acutocorrelation at the 1st lag<br/>

-p: The number of lag observations included in the model<b>
+p: The number of lag observations included in the model<br/>
-d: The number of times that the raw observations are differenced<b>
+d: The number of times that the raw observations are differenced<br/>
-q: The size of the moving average window, also called the order of miving averages<b>
+q: The size of the moving average window, also called the order of miving averages<br/>

 ## Partial Autocorrelation
-The correlation between two variables under the assumption that we know and take into account the values of some other set of variables<b>
+The correlation between two variables under the assumption that we know and take into account the values of some other set of variables<br/>
-* A sharp drop after lag "k" suggests an AR-k model should be used<b>
+* A sharp drop after lag "k" suggests an AR-k model should be used<br/>
-* If there is a gradual declien, it suggests an MA model should be used<b>
+* If there is a gradual declien, it suggests an MA model should be used<br/>

-Identification of an AR model is often best done with the PACF<b>
+Identification of an AR model is often best done with the PACF<br/>
-Identification of an MA model is often best done with the ACF rather than a PACF<b>
+Identification of an MA model is often best done with the ACF rather than a PACF<br/>

 # Holt-Winters
 3 smoothing equations